torus-tools/localize/README.md

 # Arjan Localize

-Arjan Localize is node module for automatically localizing and translating html sites.
-It features a powerful CLI command that allows you to localize multiple pages into multiple languages with a single command and export your content into popular formats like JSON and CSV.
+Arjan Localize is node module that automatically localizes and translates static sites.
+It features a powerful CLI command that allows you to localize multiple pages into multiple languages using a single command.
+Export a site’s HTML content to JSON or CSV, and import the updated content back to the site seamlessly.

  ## What is Localization